microsoft/qlib/docs/advanced/PIT.rst

-Known limitations
+Known limitations:

 - Currently, the PIT database is designed for quarterly or annually factors, which can handle fundamental data of financial reports in most markets.
-    Qlib leverage the file name to identify the type of the data.
+- Qlib leverage the file name to identify the type of the data.
 File with name like `XXX_q.data` corresponds to quarterly data.
-File with name like `XXX_a.data` corresponds to annual data
+File with name like `XXX_a.data` corresponds to annual data.
 - The caclulation of PIT is not performed in the optimal way.
 There is great potential to boost the performance of PIT data calcuation.